Ziggy Astoni: Relationship with Tane Parata

-Reunion with Dean and motherhood
+Reconciliation with Dean Thompson and motherhood

 Ziggy and Dean are reunited in the wake of his accident.
 O'Connor commented that "they were always soulmates."
 He said that they only broke up because of Dean's involvement in a murder, but his car accident helps put things into perspective for them.
 Dillman also said that for her character, she realised how easily life can be taken away from someone in an instant, so there was only one decision to be made in the wake of it.
 When asked if Ziggy is prepared to nurse Dean, Dillman believed she would, but it would depend on how serious Dean's injuries were.
 She thought that Ziggy might not be capable, as it was "a lot of pressure to put on somebody."
 Both actors stated that the show's viewers wanted Dean and Ziggy back together, but O'Connor joked that it might be because he and Dillman were together in real life.
 Dean's injuries and recovery take its toll on Ziggy and their relationship.
 Dillman pointed out that a full-time carer needs to be "so patient and gentle", and while Ziggy is kind, she is not a professional, so it has been challenging for her.
 She commented that Ziggy is used to working with cars, which do not talk back or have feelings.
 Ziggy is seen encouraging Dean to get back in the car and drive again, which Dillman put down to her wanting her life back.
 But Dillman also noted that Ziggy has not been involved in an accident like Dean's, so she cannot understand his anxiety, adding "she really has to swallow her pride, hunker down, and work out how she's going to help him."
 Ziggy works with new doctor Logan Bennett (Harley Bonner) to help Dean, and she eventually learns why Dean is reluctant to get behind the wheel again.
 Dillman said that Dean is appreciative when he sees how much effort she is putting in to help him.